 Notice: SUBMIT YOUR FAFSA AS SOON AS POSSIBLE BEGINNING ON OCTOBER 1, 2018, AND PRIOR TO DECEMBER 15, 2018, TO POTENTIALLY QUALIFY FOR A 2019 – 2020 NEED-BASED GRANT.

 The 2018-19 semester per credit hour tuition/fee for continuing law students who matriculated prior to fall 2018, is $743.31 (30 hours = $22,299.30) for Florida residents and $1,296.80 (30 hours = $38,904.00) for non-residents.

 The 2018-19 semester per credit hour tuition/fee for students who matriculate fall 2018 and beyond will be part of the block tuition system.
 The rates are $21,803.76 for Florida residents and $38,039.47 for non-residents.

 The majority of our law students receive some type of financial aid to help finance their education.
 Visit the UF Law Financial Aid office for additional information.
 If you will be seeking financial assistance through financial aid resources while completing your law school studies, please keep the following important information and dates in mind:

-- Merit-Based Scholarships: Scholarships are awarded through July 2018.
+- Merit-Based Scholarships: The Law School Admissions Office awards scholarships.
 Admitted students are automatically considered for merit scholarships.
 No additional application is required.

 For more information or if you have questions, please contact: